For one reason or another, you have found yourself here

 I know this because I lived it.

-I’m Rhiannon, the witch behind the Motherline Magic Moto Coven—a business and passion project born from my own journey of ancestral healing, self-discovery, and the transformative power of both motorcycling and witchcraft.
+I’m Rhiannon, the witch behind the Motherline Magic Moto Coven.
+This coven is a passion project born from my own journey of ancestral healing, self-discovery, and the transformative power of both motorcycling and witchcraft.

 I found myself in the all-too-common situation where the people in my community gave me the best support they could, but the reality is that our society isn’t well-equipped to hold space for grief, nor does it truly empower those of us who carry deep wounds.
 So I was both alone and not alone, and the tension and pain of this forced me to look at these structures deeply.

 In my early 20s, I experienced a profound moment of decision paralysis—a kind of personal life crisis that felt like life or death.
-My nervous system was struggling, and it led me to learn about epigenetic tags and how trauma passes down through the Motherline.
-As I studied my family’s story, I uncovered a pattern: for generations, the powerful women in my lineage had been unsupported and burnt out, leading to chronic illness, addiction, and early death.
+My nervous system was struggling, and it led me to learn about epigenetic tags and how trauma passes down through the motherline.
+As I studied my family’s story, I discovered that for generations, the powerful women in my maternal lineage had been unsupported and burned out, leading to chronic illness, addiction, and early death.
+In seeing this pattern, I began to understand trauma not only as a personal experience born from individual events, but something systemic, shared, and ongoing.

-I realized my paralysis wasn’t just mine—it was the result of generations of women conditioned to believe that choosing themselves was a last resort, even if it killed them.
+I realized my paralysis wasn’t just mine.
+It was the result of generations of women conditioned to believe that choosing themselves was a last resort, even if it killed them.
+I began to reflect on the moments when these women seemed most alive.
+For my mother, it was always when she was on two wheels or practicing her witchcraft.
+Motorcycling and witchcraft kept her tethered to life, despite her own wounds and our motherline trauma.

+That realization opened something in me.
 At 23, I sought guidance from Sadee Whip, a woman who saw me, held space for me, and introduced me to spiritual ancestor work.
 She helped me trace the roots of my pain and, in doing so, illuminated a path forward.
-This journey of discovery, healing, and reclamation eventually led me to embrace motorcycling in 2020—not just for myself, but to honor my mother and the women in my lineage who never had the chance to pursue their dreams.
+My journey of discovery and healing eventually led me to embrace motorcycling in 2020.
+I wanted to ride not only for myself, but to honor my mother and the women in my lineage who never had the chance to pursue their dreams.

 I’m so very happy you’re here.